What is ACH Payment Processing and How Does it Work?

 There is no need for a debit card number with an ACH payment.
 Instead, four numbers are needed: the routing number and account number of the payer’s checking or savings account and the receiving party’s routing number and account number.

-Debit card transactions are processed using a card network and can come with high processing fees compared to ACH payments.
+Debit card and credit card transactions are processed using a payment gateway and a card network.
+They come with high processing fees compared to ACH payments.
 Merchants pay a percentage of the total transaction as a payment processing fee.
-The exact amount depends on the transaction size and whether the debit card was present.
+The exact amount depends on the transaction size and whether the card was present.
 Offline pin-based transactions usually are cheaper to process than online pin-based ones.
 Still yet, offline fees can quickly add up and eat into a merchant’s profit margins.

-ACH payment processing is a cost-effective and easy method for vendor bill payments, employee and independent contractor payments, tax payments, consumer payments, and accepting payments from customers.
+ACH payment processing is a cost-effective, easy method for vendor bill payments, employee and independent contractor payments, tax payments, consumer payments, and accepting customer payments.
+ACH is also used for payroll direct deposit.

 Recommendations